 Looking for the best vegan food in Malmo Sweden?
-You’ve come to the right place!
+This guide to Vegan Malmo is for you!

 I recently spent six days in Malmo, Sweden’s third largest city, and hit up as many vegan and vegan-friendly restaurants as I could.
 I left Sweden a very happy woman.

-The vegan food scene in Malmo is surprisingly fantastic and seems to be growing at a super fast pace.
+Being vegan in Malmo is awesome.
+The vegan food scene in Malmo is fantastic and seems to be growing at a super fast pace.
 Not only does the city feel incredibly vegan friendly but it also feels like it’s on the brink of becoming one of the most vegan-friendly cities in Europe.
 Mark my words, vegan foodies will soon be flocking to Malmo.

 Great vegan food, friendly and knowledgable staff, and a nice vibe.
 What more could vegan foodies visiting Malmo ask for?

 There are seemingly endless vegan dining options in Malmo, so to help you narrow down the choices I’ve compiled a list of places that I think have the absolute best vegan food in Malmo.
 Bon appetit, or Smaklig måltid as they say in Sweden!